CSCfi/csc-user-guide/docs/support/tutorials/performance/lustre_performance.md

 * The achieved performance is 4565 MiB/s, this is 2.5 times improvement.

-* If we use 2 OSTs with the same romio file, the performance is 9520 MiB/s which is more than twice than 1 OST and more than twice than blocking I/O. With the default parameters, the achieved performance would be 7772 MiB/s, so the hints boost the performance by 22.5%.
+* If we use 2 OSTs with the same `romio file`, the performance is 9520 MiB/s which is more than twice that with 1 OST and more than twice than with blocking I/O. With the default parameters, the achieved performance would be 7772 MiB/s, so the hints boost the performance by 22.5%.

 ## Conclusion

+* First, verify that your I/O causes issues or it takes significant time from your total execution.
+* Then, try to use I/O libraries such as [PNetCDF](https://parallel-netcdf.github.io/), [HDF5](https://www.hdfgroup.org/), [ADIOS](https://csmd.ornl.gov/software/adios2).
 * Use non-blocking I/O for more efficient I/O

-* Do not try to reinvent the wheel use well-known I/O libraries with your application.
-First, verify that your I/O causes issues or it takes significant time from your total execution.

-* Then, try to use I/O libraries such as [PNetCDF](https://parallel-netcdf.github.io/), [HDF5](https://www.hdfgroup.org/), [ADIOS](https://csmd.ornl.gov/software/adios2).
+* Lustre striping and ROMIO hints can improve performance a lot.